subiabre/accountant/README.md

 - [php](http://php.net)
 - [composer](http://getcomposer.org)

-Additionally, you will have to install the php driver for your database of choice, e.g: `php-mysql` and you'll may need to install `php-intl` and `php-xml`.
+Additionally, you will have to install the php driver for your database of choice, e.g: `php-mysql` and you may need to install `php-intl` and `php-xml`.

-## Install
+## Installing
 Download or clone this repository.
 ```bash
 git clone https://github.com/subiabre/reck
 cd reck
 ```

-Install the dependencies
+Install the dependencies.
 ```bash
 composer install
 ```

 ### Configuring the database
+`reck` works by storing entries in a local database instance.
+Before starting to use it, you need to set up your database and configure reck to work with it.
+This can be a tiresome task but this application attempts to make it as easy as possible for you.

+After completing the necessary steps to work with your database of choice on your system and installing the php driver for it:

 Copy the *.env* file.
 ```bash
 cp .env .env.local